teamdeeson/deeson-dev-challenge/README.md

 6. Choose the European Union as the cloud instance location
 7. Tick the box and click add, provisioning takes a few minutes
 8. Click through the Drupal installation process, choosing the minimal profile
-9. Once the provisioning process has finished you will need to integrated your local code with the new codebase which got created on Acquia.
-10. Go back to https://insight.acquia.com, click on ‘Sites’ in the nav and click the Cloud button next to the site you just created.
+9. Once the provisioning process has finished, go back to https://insight.acquia.com, click on ‘Sites’ in the nav and click the Cloud button next to the site you just created.

 This is a raw Drupal site with its own codebase inside its own git repository.
 We leave it as an exercise for you to now integrate your work on your local computer with the remote repository.